Celestial Systematics

 Geomagnetism, Harmonics, and Space-Time

 Each of the twelve divisions or zones along the ecliptic would seem to have its own peculiar character and corresponding effect on all living beings on Earth as a function of the fact that any celestial influence within the solar system is always interacting with the Earth's magnetic field from an angle and seasonal bearing that are not shared by any other point along the ecliptic.
-In other words, each point in the zodiac, when transited by some celestial body, may contribute to the Earth's magnetic field its own unique quality or degree of electromagnetic energy by means of its particular combination of a certain angle in relation to the Earth's poles, with a certain inclination of movement (north or south) by the transiting object.
-The magnetic condition of the Earth then may infuse itself into the psychic consciousness of every living cell and organism within the vast sphere of its influence.
-As the celestial objects in the solar system emit and reflect natural energies from various points along the ecliptic, they would seem in effect to be stressing at that time the specific “notes” of a certain spiritual octave that correspond to those points.
-So perhaps we can shed new light on Carl Jung's assertion that “Whatever is born, or done, in this moment of time, has the qualities of this moment in time.”
+In other words, each point in the zodiac, when transited by a celestial body, may contribute to the Earth's magnetic field its own unique quality or degree of electromagnetic energy by means of its unique combination of a particular angle in relation to the Earth's poles, with a specific direction of movement (north or south) by the transiting object.
+The magnetic condition of the Earth then may infuse itself into the psychic consciousness of every living cell and organism within the sphere of its influence.
+As the celestial objects in the solar system emit and reflect natural energies from various points along the ecliptic, they would seem in effect to be stressing at that time the specific "notes" of a certain spiritual octave that correspond to those points.
+So perhaps we can shed new light on Carl Jung's assertion that "Whatever is born, or done, in this moment of time, has the qualities of this moment in time."

 Planet Energies and Sign Affinities

-The metaphysical influences of the sun and moon as put forth by astrologers are opposite and complimentary, and they could be encapsulated briefly as follows: The dynamic radiation of the sun vitalizes life and relates in metaphysical thought to active motion and conscious will, channeling the “spirit of the season” according to the nature of the zone which it is transiting; thus, the sun at any given point in time may lend to an organism or event a conscious vitality and pervasive demeanor with the distinct, characteristic tendencies of the zone from which it is exerting its natural influence - in effect, the spirit of that sign.
-In contrast, the subtle magnetism of the moon regulates growth and relates in metaphysical thought to reactive emotion and subconscious instinct, channeling the “mood of the day” according to the nature of the zone which it is transiting; thus, the moon at any given time may lend to an organism or event a subconscious, metabolic habit and emotional predisposition with the distinct character of that zone - in effect, the mood which passively reflects the spirit of that sign.
+The metaphysical influences of the sun and moon as propounded by astrologers are opposite and complimentary, and could be summarized briefly as follows: The dynamic radiation of the sun vitalizes life and relates in metaphysical thought to active motivation and conscious will, channeling the "spirit of the season" according to the nature of the zone which it is transiting; thus, the sun at any given point in time may lend to an organism or event a conscious vitality and pervasive demeanor with the distinct, characteristic tendencies of the zone from which it is exerting its natural influence - in effect, the spirit of that sign.
+In contrast, the subtle magnetism of the moon regulates growth and relates in metaphysical thought to reactive emotion and subconscious instinct, channeling the "mood of the day" according to the nature of the zone which it is transiting; thus, the moon at any given time may lend to an organism or event a subconscious, metabolic habit and emotional predisposition with the distinct character of that zone - in effect, the mood which passively reflects the spirit of that sign.

 One's sun sign would seem to characterize the framework of one's conscious demeanor, one's basic sense of self, or the archetype with which one fundamentally identifies on a conscious level, thus having a considerable bearing on one's worldly leadership and primary karmic mission.
-Conversely, one's moon sign would seem to describe the depths of one's subconscious disposition - the private sentiments or deep-seated quirks of temperament that strongly color one's nature, lending it depth and fullness.
-The position of the sun at birth would seem to be the more significant influence on the developing character of a human being, for reasons relating to the advanced consciousness and will of intelligent organisms - as compared with the primarily instinctive, metabolic nature of scallops and wheat stalks, whose developing tendencies would seem to correlate primarily with the cycles of the moon.
+Conversely, one's moon sign would seem to describe the depths of one's subconscious, emotional disposition - the private sentiments or deep-seated quirks of temperament that strongly color one's nature, lending it depth and fullness.
+The position of the sun at birth would seem to be the more significant influence on the developing character of a human being for reasons relating to the advanced consciousness and will of intelligent organisms - as compared with the primarily instinctive, metabolic nature of scallops and wheat stalks, whose developing tendencies would seem to correlate more directly with the cycles of the moon.

 The energy of each celestial body purportedly relates especially well to the nature of a particular zone of the ecliptic in which that energy or archetypal principle finds relatively easy attunement and therefore is expressed most freely, with the least inhibition or interference by inharmonious principles.
-That zone is regarded as the zone of dignity for that planet or luminary, the sign whose nature figuratively amounts more or less to the personification of that sphere's energetic principle, and which the sphere therefore is said to “rule.”
-Each plane of consciousness is thus associated with a symbolic, godlike figure (e.g. Mercury, Venus) who may portray in some measure the character of that plane by the archetype embodied in its mythology.
-Each plane is represented also by a specific pictorial emblem (e.g. crab, lion) that originally was intended to encapsulate symbolically the personality traits or principles of character inherent in that particular vibration.
-At least some of these emblems are believed to have originated in the mystic temples of ancient Chaldea.
+That zone is regarded as the plane of dignity for that planet or luminary, the sign whose nature figuratively amounts more or less to the personification of that sphere's energetic principle, and which the sphere therefore is said to "rule."
+Each plane of consciousness is thus associated with a symbolic godlike figure (e.g. Mercury, Venus) who may portray the character of that plane by the archetype embodied in its mythology.
+Each plane is represented also by a unique pictorial emblem (e.g. crab, lion) that originally was intended to encapsulate symbolically the personality traits or principles of character inherent in that particular vibration.
+At least some of these emblems are believed to have originated in the temples of ancient Chaldea.

 A Sequence of Character Types

 Each plane of consciousness seemingly entails a certain natural ability and karmic mission that are unique to that plane, and these various gifts and missions appear to be arranged sequentially according to systematic alternations of temperament types and modes of energy expression.
-The three so-called “fire signs” are considered fiery in temperament, as they seemingly are inclined to manifest their energies in ways that are impulsively energetic, relating to morale and enthusiasm.
-The three “earth signs” are considered as manifesting their energies in ways that are complacently practical, relating to matters of solid fact, sense, and discretion.
-“Air signs” are regarded as manifesting in ways that are mentally alert, relating to intellect and acuity.
-“Water signs” are regarded as manifesting in ways that are emotionally sensitive, relating to intuition and spirituality.
-The “modality” correlating with a particular plane of consciousness refers to one of three modes (movable, fixed, or mutable) by which the energy of its particular temperament type is directed, and each sign therefore represents a unique combination of a particular temperament type (or “element”) with a particular modality of its expression.
+The three so-called "fire signs" are considered fiery in temperament, as they seemingly are inclined to manifest their energies in ways that are impulsively energetic, relating to morale and enthusiasm.
+The three "earth signs" are considered as manifesting their energies in ways that are complacently practical, relating to matters of solid fact, sense, and discretion.
+"Air signs" are regarded as manifesting in ways that are mentally alert, relating to intellect and acuity.
+"Water signs" are regarded as manifesting in ways that are emotionally sensitive, relating to intuition and spirituality.
+The "modality" correlating with a particular plane of consciousness refers to one of three modes (movable, fixed, or mutable) by which the energy of its particular temperament type is directed, and each sign thus represents a unique combination of a particular temperament type (or "element") with a particular mode or quality of its expression.

 Aries enterprise pioneers prospects boldly, with impulsive drive and decisive execution.
 The essence of this fiery, movable vibration is one of moral initiative.